VolkanSah/PoisonIvory/README.md

 ### I. The Duality of the Blade

 PoisonIvory is neither shield nor sword alone — it is tempered steel.
-In today’s cybersphere, the divide between defense (Blue) and offense (Red/Black) is shaped by context, not by tools.
+In today's cybersphere, the divide between defense (Blue) and offense (Red/Black) is shaped by context, not by tools.
 Ivory exists in the grey zone: defending the weak and exposing the reckless.

 ### II.
 Camouflage Through Integrity

-Truly powerful tools don’t need loud names.
+Truly powerful tools don't need loud names.
 PoisonIvory hides as what systems crave most: a vigilant monitor.
-This mimicry isn’t for malice — it demonstrates that trust in digital infrastructure must be earned through verification, not granted by a harmless process name.
+This mimicry isn't for malice — it demonstrates that trust in digital infrastructure must be earned through verification, not granted by a harmless process name.

 ### III.
 The Nuclear Option: Controlled Escalation